DETAILED ACTION

 recognizing, by the robot, a specific situation in an execution of a task of the robot; ( [0066] Based on the received task, the robot 110 may start execution of the task.
 When a processor of the robot 110 determines that the probability of completing the task is below the threshold, the robot 110 sends a request for operator assistance to the personal computing device 150.)

-transmitting, by the robot based on the recognizing of the specific situation, a notification relating to the task of the robot to the external device; ([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
+transmitting, by the robot based on the recognizing of the specific situation, a recognition information relating to the task of the robot, so as to be provided to the external device; ([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
 In some embodiments, the personal computing device 150 may include a PC or a handheld microprocessor device, such as a smartphone or a tablet computer [0066] Based on the received task, the robot 110 may start execution of the task.
 When a processor of the robot 110 determines that the probability of completing the task is below the threshold, the robot 110 sends a request for operator assistance to the personal computing device 150.)

-receiving, by the external device, the notification; (Fig. 4 personal computing device 150)
+receiving, by the external device, the recognition information; (Fig. 4 personal computing device 150)

-transmitting, by the external device to a person who operates the external device, the notification with regard to the specific situation; ([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
+transmitting, by the external device to a person who operates the external device, the recognition information relating to the specific situation; ([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
 In some embodiments, the personal computing device 150 may include a PC or a handheld microprocessor device, such as a smartphone or a tablet computer)

-receiving, by the external device, information input by the person relating to the specific situation;(Fig. 1 robot 110 device 150)
+receiving, by the external device, information input by the person with respect to the recognition information relating to the specific situation;(Fig. 1 robot 110 device 150)

-receiving, by the robot from the external device, the information relating to the transmitted notification; and([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
+receiving, by the robot, the information with respect to the transmitted recognition information; and([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
 In some embodiments, the personal computing device 150 may include a PC or a handheld microprocessor device, such as a smartphone or a tablet computer [0066] Based on the received task, the robot 110 may start execution of the task.
 When a processor of the robot 110 determines that the probability of completing the task is below the threshold, the robot 110 sends a request for operator assistance to the personal computing device 150.)

 controlling, by the robot based on the received information, an autonomous movement of the robot, wherein ([0066] The teleoperator 160 may receive the request from the robot 110 and either manually operate the robot 110 or find mistakes in the operation of the robot and send correct teleoperation data to the robot 110)